hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 - **Application Server**<br>
   The application server is where data is sent after passing through the network server.
 Here, the data is processed, stored, and integrated with other systems or applications.
 - **End User Application**<br>
   The end user application is for example a dashboard where the transmitted data gets processed and visualized.
-The data can also get transmitted to a automation system which can the data as it would come from a conentional cable connected sensor.
+The data can also get transmitted to a automation system.

 <img src="https://github.com/hslu-ige-laes/lora-devices-ttn/raw/master/docs/ttn_components.PNG" width="700"><br>